 1. WFOEs must be registered as general taxpayers

 China's tax system has two types of VAT status: small-scale taxpayers and general taxpayers.
 Small taxpayers are companies in China with annual revenue below 5,000,000 RMB.
-These companies are subject to 3% VAT.
-However, VAT is not deductible if you are a small-scale taxpayer and becomes a direct cost to your business.
+These companies are subject to a 3% VAT.
+However, VAT is not deductible if you are a small-scale taxpayer and will become a direct cost to your business.

-Once the company has received the general VAT taxpayer status, VAT can be deducted, which can benefit tax control.
+Once the company has registered as general VAT taxpayer status, VAT can be deducted, which can benefit tax control.

 2. Only special VAT fapiao can be used for VAT deduction

-There are two significant categories of fapiao – general fapiao and special value-added tax (VAT) fapiao.
+There are two significant categories of invioces (fapiao) – general fapiao and special value-added tax (VAT) fapiao.
 Only special VAT fapiao can be used for tax deduction purposes, while general VAT fapiao is only used to provide evidence of a payment or transaction.

 For more information about the different types of fapiaos, visit What Your WFOE Needs to Know About China’s ‘fapiao’ Invoice System.